Enabling the New Energy Paradigm

 Proposed Mine Plan and Process Design

-More than 60 million pounds of production planned over 10 years.
+More than 60 million pounds of production planned for over 10 years.

 The 2016 PEA proposes the construction of a conventional open pit mining operation with a centralized processing facility operating over a 10-year life with a throughput of approximately 30,000 tonnes per day.
 Heap leach processing will be used to extract uranium into a weakly acidic aqueous leach solution with uranium recovery through exchange and a solvent extraction acid recovery circuit.